astemeric/rb5-ros-wrapper/README.md

 How to Create Custom Client:
 Use the examples as a reference.
 The RB5_Client.h header file will have the definitions for all the function calls.
 <br />

-The RB5_Client.cpp file currently does not implement any of those function calls.
-It shows the direct, hard-coded message that gets sent down the pipeline...
 <br />
 For a demonstration of the API function calls, look at example_clients/RB5_Jenga.cpp
 <br />